golingon/lingon/readme.md

 > In short, we write Terraform (HCL) and Kubernetes (YAML) in Go. see [Rationale](./docs/rationale.md) for more details.

+**Lingon is not a platform, it is a library meant to be consumed in a Go application that platform engineers write to manage their platforms.
+It is a tool to build and automate the creation and the management of platforms regardless of the target infrastructure and services.**

 The following technologies are currently supported:

 - [Terraform](./docs/terraform/)